ld3z/site2/docs/piggy-book2.md

 4. The next room has the symbol circle puzzle from the *Temple* map.
 The black arrow points into the middle of the circle.
 Ensure that the symbols are aligned to those on the wall.

 5. The next room has the roulette puzzle from the *Camp* map.
-Press the dots that are colored red onto the roulette puzzle or press the buttons randomly, But the latter strategy does take time.
+Press the dots that are colored red onto the roulette puzzle or press the buttons randomly, but the latter strategy does take time.

 !!! tip